 Matthew Thorley is a multi-disciplinary artist investigating positive and negative space in the built environment.
-Focusing on detail while utilising automated precision.
-Inspired by contemporary architecture's reduction of elements and an emphasis on form, Thorley extrapolates selective aspects concerned with the study of light interacting with reflective surfaces.
-Striving for a contemporary evaluation of constructed space to develop other realms of appreciation and understanding through the use of these highly finished objects.
+Inspired by contemporary architecture's reduction of elements with an emphasis on form, Thorley is focussing on the study of light interacting with reflective surfaces.
+Developing a contemporary evaluation of constructed spaces with the intention of interpreting alternative understanding through the use of these installations.

 I inhale so that you can exhale